WhatTheDickens/engl340-s24/mod-7/outcomes.md

 - We'll discuss *Broad Band* and 🏄 the web.

 ***Class work:*** *In your folder for 3-4, share your journal file for the day with notes about how the internet and web evolved.
 What did you already know about this evolution?
-What did you learn for the first time?*
+What did you learn for the first time?
+Was there anything you thought you knew that turned out to be wrong?
+Did you have to modify any knowledge or beliefs in light of what you learned?*

 ## Wednesday, March 6

 ### Before class

 - Read [HTML Basics]({{ site.url}}/mod-7/html-basics), [CSS Basics]({{ site.url}}/mod-7/css-basics), and [CSS Syntax]({{ site.url}}/mod-7/css-syntax) in this module.
-- Read *Broad Band*, 153-174
+- Read *Broad Band*, 153-174.

 ### In class

-- We'll discuss *Broad Band* and play with HTML and CSS
+- We'll discuss *Broad Band* and play with HTML and CSS.

 ***Class work:*** *In your folder for 3-6, share your journal file for the day with notes on HTML and CSS.*